Jaco0bo/Ejercicios_Primer_Tercio-AREP/README.md

-# Workshop on Designing and Structuring Distributed Internet Applications

-This project is a minimal HTTP server implemented with raw **Java sockets**.
-It is meant as an academic exercise to understand how HTTP works under the hood, without using frameworks like Spring Boot or Spark.
+# Web Framework Development for REST Services and Static File Management

+This repository contains a minimal Java web framework built on top of raw Java Socket I/O.
+It began as a socket-based HTTP server for learning purposes and was extended into a small framework that supports:

+- registering REST handlers with ```get(...)``` using lambdas.

+- extracting query parameters from requests

+- serving static files from a configurable folder.

 ## Getting Started

 Before you run this project, make sure you have the following installed:

 ### Prerequisites

 - **Java JDK 8+**